WhiteflagProtocol/whiteflag-standard/wf-specification.md

 Blockchain networks using different consensus protocols are currently in an experimental phase and have not yet been proven to work securely at large scale.
-At this point, it is therefore not advised to use an other type of blockchain network than those using a proof-of-work consensus protocol.
+At this point, it is therefore not advised to use another type of blockchain network than those using a proof-of-work consensus protocol.

 ### A.2.2 Market dynamics

-Blockchain networks require a native currency (often called crypto-currency) to incentivize validating nodes to expend resources on doing the proof-of-work.
+Blockchain networks require a native currency (often called cryptocurrency) to incentivize validating nodes to expend resources on doing the proof-of-work.
 Transactions containing Whiteflag messages are sent by spending only the minimum amount of native currency required by the blockchain network's protocol